-At the initial meeting we will discuss complete grade reports to date, the client's curriculum, school performance to date, special needs if any, academic goals and interests, extracurricular activities, summer plans, standardized testing.
+To find out more information about what we can do for your family, call The Lexington School and ask for TLS College Planning Services or send a message to me at firstname.lastname@example.org.
+At the initial meeting we will discuss complete grade reports to date, the student’s curriculum, school performance, special needs if any, academic goals and interests, extracurricular activities, summer plans, standardized testing.

 Congratulations!
-You have completed what is often called the “difficult” junior year and are now approaching the most sought after senior year.
+You have completed what is often called the “difficult” junior year and are now approaching the most sought-after senior year.
 With the senior year comes many exciting things—and at the same time the senior year presents some challenges.
 Avoiding senioritis is one.
 Applying to colleges is another.
 Yes, it is true.
-You must begin those dreaded, yet very important, applications.
+You must begin those sometimes dreaded, yet very important, applications.
 Which means—dramatic pause—you must begin the college admissions essays!